alminagorta/MachineLearning/Clustering/README.md

 # Clustering - Fish Species based on Spawning Temperature

+Based on spawning temperature of 159 fish species in Ontario, we can implement a cluster analysis using either K-means approach or Hierarchical Clustering.
+Here I show the application with both methods:

 ## Using K-means

 Unsupervised learning approach (K-means) is applied to 159 fish species.
 Data was based on the [Ontario freswater Fishes life History database]